Member conduct and complaints

 Member Standards Hearing Committee

-The Committee deals with complaints referred to it by the Monitoring Officer and after a full hearing and advice from the Independent Person and the Monitoring Officer decides whether or not a councillor has failed to comply with the Code of Conduct.
+The Committee deals with complaints referred to it by the Monitoring Officer and after a full hearing and any advice from the Independent Person and the Monitoring Officer decides whether or not a councillor has failed to comply with the Code of Conduct.

 If the Committee decide there was no failure the complaint will be dismissed.